 Let us all

 Unity and rights and freedom

 These lyrics transcend ideology and political systems.
 Indeed, it was the ultra-liberal, western

 puppet, Jewish-owned Wiemar Republic, not "the Nazis," who declared the Deutschlandlied the National Anthem in 1922!

-But that won't stop the Marxist-Jewish propagandists from continuing to dupe good men like Paul Craig Roberts with never-ending
+But that won't stop the Marxist-Jewish propagandists from continuing to dupe fools like

 "Danke for clearing that up for your